Rock Springs massacre: Chronology

 By 3:30 p.m. the massacre was well under way.
-A group of women in Rock Springs had gathered at the plank bridge, where they stood and cheered on the rampage.
+A group of women in Rock Springs had gathered at the plank bridge, where they stood and cheered on the legacy miners.
 Two of the women reportedly fired shots at the Chinese.
 As the riot wore on into the night, the Chinese miners scattered into the hills, lying in the grass to hide.
-Between four and nine p.m., rioters set fire to the camp houses belonging to the coal company.
-By nine p.m., all but one Chinese camp house was burned completely.
+Between 4 and 9 p.m., rioters set fire to the camp houses belonging to the coal company.
+By 9 p.m., all but one Chinese camp house was burned completely.
 In all, 79 Chinese homes were destroyed by fire.
-Damage to Chinese-owned property was estimated at around $147,000.
+Damage to Chinese-owned property was estimated at $147,000.

-Some Chinese died on the banks of Bitter Creek as they fled, others near the railroad bridge as they attempted to escape Chinatown.
+Some Chinese died on the banks of Bitter Creek as they fled; others died near the railroad bridge as they attempted to escape Chinatown.
 The rioters threw Chinese bodies into the flames of burning buildings.
 Other Chinese immigrants, who had hidden in their houses instead of fleeing, were murdered, and then their bodies were burned with their houses.
 Those who could not run, including the sick, were burned alive in their camp houses.
 Many of the Chinese who were burned in their houses apparently tried "to dig a hole in the cellar to hide themselves.
-But the fire overtook them when about half way in the hole, burning their lower limbs to a crisp and leaving the upper trunk untouched."
+However, the fire overtook them when about half way in the hole, burning their lower limbs to a crisp and leaving the upper trunk untouched."
 One remaining Chinese immigrant was found dead in a laundry house in Whitemen's Town, his home demolished by rioters.

-The attacks at Rock Springs were extraordinarily violent, revealing a long-held, almost "feral", hatred of the victims.
-The sheer brutality of the violence "startled" the entire country.
+The attacks at Rock Springs were extraordinarily violent.
+The sheer brutality of the violence startled the entire country.
 Besides those who were burned alive, Chinese miners were scalped, mutilated, branded, decapitated, dismembered, and hanged from gutter spouts.
 One of the Chinese miners' penis and testicles were cut off and toasted in a nearby saloon as a "trophy of the hunt".
-The events amounted to racial terrorism.

 There were 28 confirmed deaths, and at least 15 miners were wounded.
-But various sources assert that 40 to 50 fatalities might be a more accurate number, as some of those who fled were never accounted for.
+Some sources assert that 40 to 50 fatalities might be a more accurate number, as some of those who fled were never accounted for.
 The Chinese consul in New York City compiled a detailed list of the massacre's victims.